souricebunny/NeuroMarketing/readme.md

-NEUROMARKETING
+# NEUROMARKETING

 ### Multimodal AI Applied to Computational Advertising & Neuroscience-Inspired Analytics

-> Predicting consumer neural engagement from FMCG advertisement videos and scripts — faster, cheaper, and smarter than traditional ad testing.
+> Predicting consumer neural engagement from FMCG advertisement videos — faster, cheaper, and smarter than traditional ad testing.

 ---

-📌 Overview
+## 📌 Overview

 **NeuroAd Intelligence** is an AI-powered neuromarketing tool that analyzes FMCG (Fast-Moving Consumer Goods) advertisements and predicts how the human brain responds to them — without a single EEG headset or fMRI scan.

-By combining multimodal AI (vision + audio + language) with neuroscience-inspired scoring, the system identifies which moments in an ad trigger emotional responses, reward signals, and decision-making activity — giving creative teams actionable insights before a campaign goes live.
+By combining multimodal AI (facial expression + neural video encoding) with neuroscience-inspired scoring, the system identifies which moments in an ad trigger emotional responses and engagement — giving creative teams actionable insights before a campaign goes live.

 ---

-🎯 The Problem
+## 🎯 The Problem

 Traditional ad testing is:

 - **Expensive** — lab-based EEG/fMRI studies cost thousands per session
 - **Slow** — results take weeks, not hours
 - **Unscalable** — can only test a handful of participants